Autosomal recessive GTP cyclohydrolase I deficiency

 Autosomal recessive GTP cyclohydrolase I deficiency (AR-GTPCHD) is a disorder associated with the deficient operation of the enzyme GTP cyclohydrolase I. The condition leads to insufficient production of the cofactor tetrahydrobiopterin necessary for the proper synthesis of dopamine and serotonin and for maintenance of adequate levels of phenylalanine.
 As of 2020, autosomal recessive GTP cyclohydrolase I deficiency was one of the six known causes of tetrahydrobiopterin deficiency.
 It is also considered part of the spectrum of dopa-responsive dystonias.

-Symptoms
+Symptoms and signs

 Patients may present with developmental delay, axial hypotonia, delayed development of speech, or dysarthria.
 The list of possible motor disturbances includes dystonia, oculogyric crises, parkinsonism/hypokinesia.
 Patients may have a number of psychiatric symptoms.

 Biochemically, patients present with hyperphenylalaninemia, and usually have decreased levels of biopterin and neopterin in urine and in dry blood spots.